 Most of our black teas are grown in China, India, and Sri Lanka where climate and cultivation techniques combine to produce some of the finest and most fragrant loose-leaf teas in the world.
 The flavor of black tea can be either delicate or robust, depending on variety, and many are just as delicious iced as they are hot.

 • Flushes are harvest seasons in which batches of leaves are picked at different times of the year to yield different flavors

 • Black teas can be oxidized, fermented, or even smoked for distinctive flavor and nose

-• Drinking black tea can help reduce the risk of heart disease and support a healthy immune system
+• Drinking black tea may help reduce the risk of heart disease and support a healthy immune system

 Popular varieties of straight black teas include: Assam – malty flavor, bright color; Darjeeling – fruity, floral notes; Ceylon Black Tea – light flavor, crisp aroma; Lapsang Souchong, Chinese – distinctive smoky flavor, dark, fruity, and rich.
 Some our most popular flavored black tea blends include Earl Grey, 1776 Blend, Annapolis Treasures, Navy Blue & Gold and Save the Bay Blend.